alexhokl/notes/docker.md

     to pods
   - separation of containers is done via network policy
   - usually a network policy is applied via labels
+- mounting to `/var/run/docker.sock` enabling a container to connect to Docker server API via socket

 ### Docker Compose